algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 1.3 Backend Overview (Workflow)

 Bubble's workflow is the brain behind the intuitive user interface.
 You can see it as the backend of the project.
-Bubble workflow is mainely composed of:
+Bubble workflows are mainly composed of:

 #### A. Trigger/Event